Skip to main content

 Know what your airline requirements are ahead of time including if your pet is safe or accepted for travel.
 Most airlines will not accept brachycephalic breeds to travel via cargo as they are at an increase risk for health complications.
 The cargo hold of a plane is not temperature regulated like the cabin of the plane and pets can experience extreme temperature fluctuations.
 Some airlines will require specific paperwork to be handed in during check in.
 Make sure that you confirm what brand/type of travel crates are accepted.
 Consider getting some calming medication to give to your pet during your travels to reduce some of the stress and allow their travel to be more relaxing.

-Be Aware, as of August 1, 2024, the United States of America require documentations to be completed prior to crossing the border.
-Previously only proof of rabies was required to cross the border.
-Information can be found at this link https://www.cdc.gov/importation/dogs/rabies-free-low-risk-countries.html
+As of August 1, 2024, the United States of America require additional documentations for your pet, to be completed prior to crossing the border.
+It is also now required for pets to be microchipped along with being up to date on their rabies vaccination prior to travel to the US.
+Previously only proof of rabies was required.
+Information on what document needs to be completed and the new requirements can be found at this link https://www.cdc.gov/importation/dogs/rabies-free-low-risk-countries.html